tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 SNI encryption designs MUST ensure that the master secret are negotiated and verified "end to end", between client and protected service.

+## Fronting Server Spoofing {#frontingspoofing}

+Adversaries could mount an attack by spoofing the Fronting Service.
+A spoofed Fronting Service could act as a "honeypot" for users of hidden services.
+At a minimum, the fake server could record the IP addresses of these users.
+If the SNI encryption solution places too much trust on the fronting server, the fake server could also serve fake content of its own choosing, including various forms of malware.

+There are two main channels by which adversaries can conduct this attack.
+Adversaries can simply try to mislead users into believing that the honeypot is a valid Fronting Server, especially if that information is carried by word of mouth or in unprotected DNS records.
+Adversaries can also attempt to hijack the traffic to the regular Fronting Server, using for example spoofed DNS responses or spoofed IP level routing, combined with a spoofed certificate.

+To mitigate this class of attacks, SNI encryption implementations MUST ensure that the Fronting Servers are properly authenticated, and SHOULD ensure that the relation between Hidden Services and Fronting Services is obtained in a trustworthy manner.

+# HTTP Co-Tenancy Fronting {#httpfronting}

+In the absence of TLS level SNI encryption, many sites rely on an "HTTP Co-Tenancy" solution.
+The TLS connection is established with the fronting server, and HTTP requests are then sent over that connection to the hidden service.
+For example, the TLS SNI could be set to "fronting.example.com", the fronting server, and HTTP requests sent over that connection could be directed to "hidden.example.com/some-content", accessing the hidden service.
+This solution works well in
+practice when the fronting server and the hidden server are 'co-tenant" of the same multiplexed server.

+The HTTP fronting solution can be deployed without modification to the TLS protocol, and does not require using and specific version of TLS.
+There are however a few issues regarding discovery, client implementations, trust, and
+applicability:

+* The client has to discover that the hidden service can be accessed through the fronting server.

+* The client browser's has to be directed to access the hidden service through the fronting service.

+* Since the TLS connection is established with the fronting service, the client has no proof that the content does in fact come from the hidden service.
+The solution does thus not mitigate the context sharing issues described in (#nocontextsharing).

+* Since this is an HTTP level solution, it would not protected non HTTP protocols such as DNS over TLS [@?RFC7858] or IMAP over TLS [@?RFC2595].

+The discovery issue is common to pretty much every SNI encryption solution, and is also discussed in (#tlsintlsclientreq) and (#newfirstsession).
+The browser issue may be solved by developing a browser extension that support HTTP Fronting, and manages the list of fronting services associated with the hidden services that the client uses.
+The multi-protocol issue can be mitigated by using implementation of other applications over HTTP, such as for example DNS over HTTPS [@?I-D.hoffman-dns-over-https].
+The trust issue, however, requires specific developments such as HTTP tunnels or Delegation Tokens.

+## HTTPS Tunnels {#httpfrontingtunnels}

+The HTTP Fronting solution places a lot of trust in the Fronting Server.
+This required trust can be reduced by tunnelling HTTPS in HTTPS, which effectively treats the Fronting Server as an HTTP Proxy.
+In this solution, the client establishes a TLS connection to the Fronting Server, and then issues an HTTP Connect request to the Hidden Server.
+This will effectively establish an end-to-end HTTPS over TLS connection between the client and the Hidden Server, mitigating the issues described in (#nocontextsharing).

+The HTTPS in HTTPS solution requires double encryption of every packet.
+It also requires that the fronting server decrypts and relay messages to the hidden server.
+Both of these requirements make the implementation onerous.

+## Delegation Token {#delegationtokens}

+Clients would see their privacy compromised if they contacted the wrong fronting server to access the hidden service, since this wrong server could disclose their access to adversaries.
+This can possibly be mitigated by recording the relation between fronting server and hidden server in a Delegation Token.

+The delegation token would be a form of certificate, signed by the hidden service.
+It would have the following components:

+ * The DNS name of the fronting service

+ * TTL (i.e. expiration date)

+ * An indication of the type of access that would be used, such as direct fronting in which the hidden content is directly served by the fronting server, or HTTPS in HTTPS, or one of the TLS level solutions discussed in (#snitunnel) and (#comboticket)

+ * Triple authentication, to make the barrier to setting up a honeypot extremely high

+     1. Cert chain for hidden server certificate (e.g., hidden.example.com) up to CA.

+     2. Certificate transparency proof of the hidden service certificate (hidden.example.com) from a popular log, with a requirement that the browser checks the proof before connecting.

+     3. A TLSA record for hidden service domain name (hidden.example.com), with full DNSSEC chain (also mandatory to check)

+ * Possibly, a list of valid addresses of the fronting service.

+ * Some extension mechanism for other bits

+If N multiple domains on a CDN are acceptable fronts, then we may want some way to indicate this without publishing and maintaining N separate tokens.

+Delegation tokens could be published by the fronting server, in response for example to a specific query by a client.
+The client would then examine whether one of the Delegation Tokens matches the hidden service that it wants to access.

+QUESTION: Do we need a revocation mechanism?
+What if a fronting service obtains a delegation token, and then becomes untrustable for some other reason?
+Or is it sufficient to just use short TTL?

 # SNI Encapsulation Specification {#snitunnel}